hieptl/netflix-clone/README.md

 Figure 8: Firebase realtime database - Step 3.

-- Step 4: Click on "Create a project" button to create Firebase project.
+- Step 4: Click on the "Create a project" button to create the Firebase project.

 <a id="figure9"></a>
 <img src="./md-images/firebase4.png" alt="drawing" width="666"/>